Thesys-lab/Segcache/README.md

 ## Note
 Segcache has been re-implemented in Rust version of [Pelikan](http://www.github.com/twitter/pelikan/), and this repo is not maintained anymore.

+**Previous version of Segcache did not turn off STAT which causes it to be less scalable.
+Please clone the new repo.**

 ## Repository structure
 * [benchmarks](benchmark): code for running the evaluation benchmarks